synthriderz/synthriderz.github.io/docs/installing-custom-content/pcvr/manual/README.md

 From the file manager on your PC, **navigate to your Synth Riders installation directory**.

-Within this directory, custom content can be installed to the following locations:
+Within this directorylook for a SynthRidersUC folder, custom content can be installed to the following locations:

 | Content Type     | Folder         | File Type                |
 |------------------|----------------|--------------------------|